We will use the standard of underlining subjects once and verbs twice.

 Either Kiana or Casey is helping today with stage decorations.

-The serving bowl or the plates go on that shelf.
+Neither the serving bowl nor the plates go on that shelf.

-Sometimes the subject is separated from the verb by words such as along with, as well as, besides, or not.
-Ignore these expressions when determining whether to use a singular or plural verb.
+Rule 5a.
+Sometimes the subject is separated from the verb by such words as along with, as well as, besides, not, etc. These words and phrases are not part of the subject.
+Ignore them and use a singular verb when the subject is singular.

 The politician, along with the newsmen, is expected shortly.

 Excitement, as well as nervousness, is the cause of her shaking.

 Rule 5b.
 Parentheses are not part of the subject.